 - Maintain low to no debt of the government

 Advice from an Economics professor

 My recommendation if you want to consider Adam Smith and government, view it in the context of the time.
-Also see Smith’s work, not as the Bible of Capitalism but rather, the beginnings of understanding of how markets come to equilibrium, this includes government action, like the Keynesian.
+Also see Smith’s work, not as the Bible of Capitalism but rather, the beginnings of an understanding of how markets come to equilibrium, this includes government action, like the Keynesian.
 It is easy to beat the drum of the free market by just gazing at the sky and invoking the name of Adam Smith in an argument, and say Aha, you won the debate you are engaged in.
 However, my advice is to see his work as a primary source document that others expanded on.
 There is a certain purity in his writing because of the time, and simplicity of the economy compared to today.
-See if you can find a new prescriptive on his writing that others have not seen and relate it to modern economic theory on government intervention vs individual initiative.
+See if you can find a new prescriptive on his writing that others have not seen and related it to modern economic theory on government intervention vs individual initiative.